git-town/git-town/website/src/commands/sync.md

 ### --detached / -d

-The `--detached` aka `-d` flag does not pull updates from the main or perennial branch.
+The `--detached` aka `-d` flag does not pull updates from the main or perennial branch at the root of your branch hierarchy.
 This allows you to keep your branches in sync with each other and decide when to pull in changes from other developers.

 ### --dry-run